-Companies are exempted from the registration and prospectus requirements when the newly issued stock options are non-transferable and are granted solely to employees, executives or statutory auditors of:
+Companies are exempted from the registration and prospectus requirements when:

-- the issuing company; - the issuing company's direct wholly owned subsidiary (first-tier subsidiary); or - the wholly owned subsidiary of the first-tier subsidiary (second-tier subsidiary).
+- the newly issued stock options are non-transferable or the newly issued restricted stock are subject to a transfer restriction at least for three months (in the case of a non-Japanese issuing company, six months) after the end of the fiscal year in which the shares are issued; and - are granted solely to employees, executives or statutory auditors of: - the issuing company; - the issuing company's direct wholly owned subsidiary (first-tier subsidiary); or - the wholly owned subsidiary of the first-tier subsidiary (second-tier subsidiary).

-As long as all of the offerees in a particular offering are limited to employees, executives, or statutory auditors of the issuing company or its first or second-tier subsidiaries, there are no other criteria for qualifying for the exemption (such as the number of offerees and stock options' value).
+As long as all of the offerees in a particular offering are limited to employees, executives, or statutory auditors of the issuing company or its first or second-tier subsidiaries, there are no other criteria for qualifying for the exemption (such as the number of offerees and the value of stock options or shares).

-If the aggregate value of the newly issued stock options is ± 100 million or more, companies must file an extraordinary securities report, which is a relatively simple form, even though they are exempted from the registration and prospectus requirements.
+If the aggregate value of the newly issued stock options or restricted tcoks is ¥100 million or more, companies must file an extraordinary securities report, which is a relatively simple form, even though they are exempted from the registration and prospectus requirements.

-Exemption 2: the aggregate value of the newly issued stock options is under ¥100 million be included in determining whether the aggregate value of the newly issued stock options has reached the ¥100 million threshold.
+Exemption 2: the aggregate value of the newly issued stock options is under ¥100 million

-Companies are exempted from the registration and prospectus requirement when the sum of the offer price and exercise price of the newly issued stock options is below ¥100 million.
+Companies are exempted from the registration and prospectus requirement when the sum of the offer price and exercise price of the newly issued stock options or the offer price of the newly issued restricted stocks is below ¥100 million.

-If, however, the company concurrently makes any other offering of shares, stock options or certain other types of securities designated by the FIEA, or has made such an offering within one year of the date on which the newly issued stock options were issued, the total offer price (and exercise price, if applicable) in such other offerings will need to
+If, however, the company concurrently makes any other offering of shares, stock options or certain other types of securities designated by the FIEA, or has made such an offering within one year of the date on which the newly issued stock options or restricted stocks were issued, the total offer price (and exercise price, if applicable) in such other offerings will need to be included in determining whether the aggregate value of the newly issued stock options or restricted stocks has reached the ¥100 million threshold.

-Even under this exemption, in cases where the aggregate value of the newly issued stock options is ¥10 million or more, companies must submit a securities notification (which is not disclosed to the public) to the local regulator.
+Even under this exemption, in cases where the aggregate value of the newly issued stock options or restricted stocks is ¥10 million or more, companies must submit a securities notification (which is not disclosed to the public) to the local regulator.
 Where it is lower than ¥10 million, neither a registration statement nor a securities notification is required.